History of Maundy Thursday: a Shere or Green Thursday?

-Later tradition, however, suggests the term comes either from the Saxon word mand, which afterwards became maund — a name for a basket, and subsequently for any gift or offering contained in the basket — or from the French word maund, from Old French mendier, which in turn comes from Latin mendicare, meaning “to beg.”
-In both of these cases they converge in the English tradition, dating back to King John in 1210, of the crown giving gifts to the poor on this date in a container called a “maund” or “maundy purse.”
+Later tradition, however, suggests the term comes either from the Saxon word mand, which afterward became maund — a name for a basket, and subsequently for any gift or offering contained in the basket — or from the French word maund, from Old French mendier, which in turn comes from Latin mendicare, meaning “to beg.”
+It’s the same root from which we get “mendicant order” or those that rely on the giving of alms.

-During medieval times, Maundy Thursday was sometimes called Shere Thursday, shere meaning “pure” or “guilt-free.” (“Shere” also had something to do with shearing, as it was customary for medieval men to cut their hair and beards on this day.)
+During medieval times, Maundy Thursday was sometimes called Shere Thursday, where shere means “pure” or “guilt-free.” (“Shere” may also have had something to do with shearing, as it was customary for medieval men to cut their hair and beards on this day and priests to have their tonsures re-cut.)
 Medieval Christians believed they could achieve purity by performing penance throughout Lent.

 Because of the Maundy Thursday connection with baptism, it has long been a Catholic custom to consecrate the year’s supply of holy oils for baptism, anointing the sick, and Confirmation on this day.
-Eastern Orthodox clergy take time during the liturgy to prepare the “Amnos,” the Communion elements that will be given to the sick throughout the year.
+Eastern Orthodox clergy take time during the liturgy to prepare the “Amnos,” the Communion elements given to the sick throughout the year.

 A few European countries have added cultural observances to the list of church traditions.
 In England, the monarch distributes small purses of Maundy Money to elderly residents of the town selected for each year’s service.
-The practice dates back to 1210 when King John gave garments, knives, food, and other gifts to poor men on Maundy Thursday in accordance with Christ’s mandate to love others.
+The practice dates back to 1210, when King John of England gave garments, knives, food, and other gifts to poor men on Maundy Thursday, following Christ’s mandate to love others.